Brioche

 Where brioche comes from

-The brioche bread is defined by two things: the butter content and the technique used to incorporate it.
-The butter goes in last, after the dough has been developed through kneading, and it is added gradually whilst the dough is still mixing.
-This slow incorporation allows the gluten structure to remain intact whilst absorbing fat that would normally inhibit gluten development if added earlier.
-It takes patience and time, but it is what gives brioche its characteristic texture: rich and tender without being heavy or greasy.
+The brioche bread recipe is defined by two things: the good French cultured butter content and how you add it.
+The butter goes in last, after the dough has already been developed through kneading, and it’s added gradually while the mixer is still running.
+This slow incorporation is what keeps the gluten structure intact while the fat works its way in.
+It takes patience and time, but it’s what gives brioche that characteristic texture of being rich and tender without being heavy or greasy.

-The dough needs a long, cold rise overnight.
-This is not optional.
-The cold temperature firms the butter back into the dough after all that mixing, which makes shaping possible and gives the brioche its final structure.
-A rushed brioche that goes straight from mixing to the oven produces something flat, dense, and disappointing.
-The overnight rest is where the flavour develops and the texture is set.
+The overnight rest in the fridge is another thing to do for a proper brioche bread.
+The cold firms the butter back into the dough after all that mixing, which makes shaping possible and gives the brioche its final structure.
+A rushed brioche that goes straight from mixing to the oven produces something flat and disappointing.
+The overnight rest is where the flavour develops.

 Using leftover brioche

-Day-old brioche is, if anything, better than fresh for certain purposes.
-Brioche “pain perdu“, french toast made from slightly stale brioche absorbs the egg custard more evenly than fresh, which is too soft and wet to hold up to soaking.
-Slice it thickly, leave it uncovered overnight, and it will be exactly right the following morning.
-This is not wasted bread.
-It is better bread for a specific purpose.
+Day-old brioche is honestly better than fresh for certain things.
+Brioche french toast, or pain perdu as we call it in France, is the best possible use for slightly stale left overs.
+It absorbs the egg custard more evenly than fresh ones, which is too soft and wet to hold up to soaking.
+Slice it thickly, leave it uncovered overnight, and it’ll be exactly right the next morning.

-A brioche bread recipe baked in a loaf format needs a pan that conducts heat evenly to the base and sides, allows the dough to rise freely without sticking, and produces a clean release once baked.
-I use the Le Creuset loaf pan for this.
-The stoneware distributes heat gently and evenly, which is exactly what enriched doughs need.
-Too much direct heat too quickly and the outside sets before the interior has finished rising.
-The Le Creuset’s steady heat allows the brioche to bake through uniformly, producing that even, golden crust on all sides and the soft, pillowy interior that makes a proper brioche worth every hour it takes to make.
+A brioche baked in a loaf format needs a pan that conducts heat evenly to the base and sides and allows the dough to rise freely without sticking.
+A aluminized steel loaf pan does the job perfectly.
+The even heat distribution is exactly what enriched doughs need, because too much direct heat too quickly sets the outside before the interior has finished rising.
+The right pan gives you that even, golden crust on all sides and the soft, pillowy crumb inside that makes a proper brioche bread worth every hour it takes to make.

 Share your feedback and spread the love!